Return to home page

 Why use a community panel?

 We believe the affected residents and property owners are in the best position to decide what will work for them in the future.
 Because this is a decision that will apply to every affected property (i.e. there is no opting out for identified properties in the Village), we do not want to rely on a method that could result in a small 51% majority.
-We want a much stronger mandate than that.
+We want a much stronger mandate than that and believe a community panel is the best approach.